 - Demonstrate a commitment to learning

-Eligibility for admission is based on evidence of the above requirements being demonstrated in the assessment interview and must include at least two of the following (students must provide documentation at their own effort and expense):
+Eligibility for admission will be based on evidence of the above requirements being demonstrated in the intake interview and must include at least two of the following (students must provide documentation at their own effort and expense):

 - Psycho-educational assessment

 - Records of previous participation in special or supported programs in a public institution or school (ex: IEP or school transcript)

 - Documentation of disability from a physician or medical specialist

 - Recommendation from an instructor in the Okanagan College Adult Upgrading Department, another college, or high school